yangalan123/Amortized-Interpretability/README.md

 ## Project Structure
 1. `thermostat`: Configuration files we use to run Ranking Stability experiments.
 You should update it with original [thermotet](https://github.com/DFKI-NLP/thermostat) Repo to get most up-to-date implementation.
 Here we just upload our updated thermostat repo.
 2. `InterpCalib`: [Calibration via Interpretation (ACL'22)](https://arxiv.org/abs/2110.07586) We update the [implementation](https://github.com/xiye17/InterpCalib) contributed by Xi Ye to 1) allow using different random seeds when computing Shapley Values; 2) updated the I/O interface to use our own outputs to do calibration.
-Chenghao (the main author) is working on a PR that can be merged later to InterpCalib so later this part is not necessarilly needed.
+We here upload our updated InterpCalib repo.
 3. Other parts are just our own codes.
 Chenghao will do better packaging later to improve readability.
 But importantly, `amortized_model.py` is the main Amortized Model code and you can run via `run.py`.

 ## Dependency Installation